If it should rain—(the sneezy moon

 Tomorrow, it may be, I might Do things to set the whole world right.
 There’s nothing I can do tonight.

-We are busy working to bring Edna St. Vincent Millay's "If it should rain" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "If it should rain" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "If it should rain" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.